Skip to main content

 3. On what legal grounds do we process your personal data?

-• processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Union institution or body, and
+According to Article 5(1)(a) of Regulation (EU) 2018/1725, the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Union institution or body.

 4. Which personal data do we collect and further process